jonas-fan/threadpool/README.md

 ```
 After executing `make install`, this library will be copied into `${CMAKE_INSTALL_PREFIX}/*`.

-## Building your own application without CMake
+## Build our own application without CMake
+To build our application, we should build threadpool with CMake.
+Otherwise we need to write makefile by ourselves.
-After building threadpool with CMake, you can use this to build your application without CMake.
+After building, the following command can help to build an application without CMake.
 ```sh
 $ g++ example.cpp -Ithreadpool/bin/include -Lthreadpool/bin/lib -lthreadpool -lpthread -std=c++11
 ```
+However, suggest that we should use CMake.
+It's very powerful tool.

 ## Example
 ```cpp